devfile/api/docs/proposals/registry/devfile-packaging.md

 But, with the move to OCI registries, we need a way to easily package the devfile stacks from GitHub and load them into the OCI registry

-   - Needs to be offline
+   - Needs to retrieve the devfiles without an internet connection
      - Means we can’t have the metadata container git clone the devfiles before pushing them up
    - Needs to be easily built and distributable by registry admins.
      - Once we support “deploying your own registry”, with custom devfiles this will become especially important